01. Liability Overview

 Settlements in general do not result in a determination of liability.
 Settlement agreements often contain a “non-admission of liability” clause.
 This clause will say that the defendant’s payment of compensation is not an admission that they are liable for the plaintiff’s injuries.

 There are several reasons why an injured party may decide to settle.
 A plaintiff may prefer a private settlement agreement over a public trial.
 A plaintiff may not want to risk a defendant being found not liable at trial.
-An experienced attorney will provide consultation during any settlement process.
+An experienced attorney can negotiate settlements and answer questions about any offer.

 Asbestos Bankruptcy Trust Claim

 Many asbestos companies have filed for bankruptcy due to a high number of asbestos cases.
-These companies have set up asbestos trust funds to pay out all present and future asbestos claims.
+Many of these companies have set up asbestos trust funds to pay out all present and future asbestos claims.
 There are more than 60 active trust funds that have set aside more than $30 billion to pay claimants.

-Bankruptcy filings help shield companies from liabilities due to an inability to pay them.
 A payout from an asbestos trust fund is not technically an admission of liability.
 Payouts are often lower than those for verdicts and settlements.
-This is because the trust funds were established due to an inability to pay liabilities.
+Victims may be eligible to file both lawsuits and trust fund claims.

 VA Claim

 Asbestos use in the military was widespread during the twentieth century.
-It continues to be a risk for military personnel.
+Past asbestos uses continue to be a risk for military personnel.
 Veterans who developed an asbestos-related disease may be eligible for compensation.

 Any compensation that claimants receive from the U.S. Department of Veterans Affairs (VA) is considered a benefit and not an admission of liability.